williamsdb/dayone-wordcloud/readme.md

 <br />
 <div align="center">

-<h3 align="center">WordPress to PDF</h3>
+<h3 align="center">Day One Word Cloud</h3>

   <p align="center">
-    A simple script to allow you to export all your blog posts to a nicely formatted PDF file
+    This script takes your Day One entries and turns them into a formatted word cloud.
     <br />
   </p>
 </div>